No767/Deltaline/contributing.md

 - Describe what is the change (branch change, clean up code, etc)
 - If it's updating the other files (that dont have to go through the CI), add a [ci skip] label in the front of the commit message (not sure if buddy ci will catch that or not...)
+- Add a [skip ci] or [skip netlify] when working on other files that are not releated with the main files (so it doesn't trigger a build on Netlify)

 ### Issues